 - For medical emergencies, or if there is any doubt about the seriousness of the injury, do not attempt to transport the person.
 Wait for Protective Services and emergency services (ambulance) to respond.
-Do not, under any circumstances, attempt to move or transport a person with a suspected spinal cord or head injury. - For minor injuries, if you believe further attention is required (e.g. cut, possibly requiring stitches and/or tetanus shot, sprain/strain) the injured person may arrange safe transportation. - Students should not be transported by university personnel in private vehicles. - Please note: If the student or employee cannot arrange transportation, it is the residence supervisor's responsibility to ensure that any drivers driving on behalf of the University are authorized and qualified and that vehicles are safe.
+Do not, under any circumstances, attempt to move or transport a person with a suspected spinal cord or head injury. - For less serious injuries, if you believe further attention is required (e.g. cut, possibly requiring stitches and/or tetanus shot, sprain/strain) and they are unable to arrange transportation, the injured staff member may be transported for medical attention by a co-worker or supervisor or activities staff provided it can be done safely and without causing the injury to become more serious. - Students should not be transported by staff members in private vehicles.

+• Please note: If the student or employee cannot arrange transportation, it is the department's responsibility to ensure that any drivers on behalf of the U of S are authorized and qualified and that vehicles are safe.